n8n-io/n8n-docs/docs/workflow/integrations/credentials/bitly.md

 ## Using OAuth

-!!! note "⛅️ Note for n8n.cloud users"
+!!! note "⛅️ Note fordoc2app.cloudintegration.eu users"
-    You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Bitly account to n8n.
+    You'll only need to enter the Credentials Name and click on the circle button in the OAuth section to connect your Bitly account to Workflow².

 1. Open your Bitly dashboard.